srujandeshpande/blood-bridge/README.md

-# bridging-blood-banks
+# blood-bridge
-This is a solution made to connect Blood Banks with other Blood Banks and with donors
+This is a solution made to connect Blood Banks with other Blood Banks and Donors easily and quick